csc-training/geocomputing/pouta/docker/README.md

    ```
 7. Lastly, you need the OpenRC file corresponding to the CSC Project.
 This can be downloaded from [API access](https://pouta.csc.fi/dashboard/project/api_access/) page from CSC Pouta.
 More information on [Pouta access through OpenStack APIs](https://docs.csc.fi/cloud/pouta/api-access/)

+## Variables

+Changing the variables used for creating the virtual machine and security group rules needs to be done [here](/group_vars/all.yml)

 ## Running the playbooks

 Before running the playbooks, you need to run the OpenRC file: